inaimathi/gtypist-single-space/gtypist.typ

 *:_M_R_L34
 S:Dear Alice,
  :
- :    I shall start my river story since you have shown you like :my style.
+ :I shall start my river story since you have shown you like :my style.
  :
- :    The scene is a state in the South.
+ :The scene is a state in the South.
 A sweet girl speaks of :the sound and sight of the river.
 Seven men without shame raise :the stock sales and the boy tries to spend too much at the store.
  :In order to make a quiet and quick slide down the river, the men :seize the boat while the others, who are quite ready to serve the :girl, sleep.
  :
- :    It seems the girl has sense, for on a sheet of paper she :writes that her stock of gold is within reach from a round stone :under the small shade tree.
+ :It seems the girl has sense, for on a sheet of paper she :writes that her stock of gold is within reach from a round stone :under the small shade tree.
 She does not quote the boy, but does :refer to the sorry end of his short study, and in her reply to his